 Our credit analysis of the substitute pool (also referred to as the "reserve fund") includes an asset-by-asset review of underlying securities to estimate each individual exposure's credit risk.
-To determine the default and loss on the reserve fund, we apply our "Methodology And Assumptions For Assessing Portfolios Of International Public Sector And Other Debt Obligations Backing Covered Bonds And Structured Finance Securities," published on Dec.
+To determine the default and loss on the reserve fund, we apply our "Methodology And Assumptions For Assessing Portfolios Of International Public Sector And Other Debt Obligations Backing Covered Bonds And Structured Finance Securities," Dec.
 9, 2014.

-We consider the pool of substitute assets to exhibit low granularity as the 10 largest exposures account for over 99% of total substitute assets.
-For low granularity pools, in a 'AAA' stress scenario, we assume that assets with a credit rating of 'AAA' will not default, except for covered bonds issued by other Realkredit Danmark capital centers (we assume these defaults as our analysis presumes the issuer has already defaulted).
-For the assets that default, we determine the recovery rate as described in the aforementioned criteria.
-As all the bonds that we assume to default are structurally match-funded covered bonds, we can apply higher recoveries.
-The analysis results in an assumed default rate for the reserve fund of 10.3% (10.6% in our previous review), and a recovery rate of 89.9% (90.0% previously).
+We consider the pool of substitute assets to exhibit low granularity as the 10 largest exposures account for over 99.9% of total substitute assets.
+For low granularity pools, in a 'AAA' stress scenario, we assume that assets with a 'AAA' credit rating will not default, except for covered bonds issued by other Realkredit Danmark capital centers and its parent bank--Danske Bank--(we assume these defaults as our analysis presumes the issuer has already defaulted).
+For the defaulted assets, we determine the recovery rate as described in the aforementioned criteria.
+As most of the bonds that we assume to default are structurally match-funded covered bonds, we can apply higher recoveries.
+The analysis results in an assumed default rate for the reserve fund of 16.79% (14.9% in our previous review), and a recovery rate of 83.51% (89.9% in our previous review).

 When analyzing public housing loans, we apply our public sector criteria.
-For more details on the application see "S&P Global Ratings Clarifies Its Approach To Analyzing Danish Subsidized Housing," published on Jan.
+For more details on the application see "S&P Global Ratings Clarifies Its Approach To Analyzing Danish Subsidized Housing," Jan.
 15, 2019.

-For our credit analysis, we have used the pool-cut as of first-quarter 2023.
+For our credit analysis, we have used the pool-cut as of first-quarter 2025.